-Grant funds awarded to improve outcomes for child and youth victims of human trafficking are intended to support costs for the key activities of this program:

-Collaborative efforts to identify and serve child and youth victims of trafficking at a statewide or tribal jurisdiction level, direct victim services, training, and action research.
-Applicants must dedicate a line item, within the appropriate budget category, for each activity and service that is selected in the program narrative.
-Minimal funds should be dedicated toward supporting administrative costs.
-See Appendix B for further budget guidance.
+Grant funds awarded for services to victims of human trafficking are designed to support costs for the key activities of this program: direct victim services (including victim identification), training and outreach, and action research.
+Applicants must dedicate a line item, within the appropriate budget category, for each service that is selected in the program narrative.

 - i.
-Personnel costs: Applicants must clearly demonstrate in the budget and the budget narrative the percent of time that each staff person will dedicate to the above-mentioned key program activities.
+Personnel costs: Applicants must clearly demonstrate in the Budget Detail Worksheet the percent of time that each staff person will dedicate to the abovementioned key program activities.
 Project activities that do not fall within those key elements, but are part of a person's salary and/or effort, should be noted as other activities.
 See Appendix B for further budget guidance. - ii.
-Administrative costs: Administrative costs related to the salary and fringe benefits of executive-level leadership and accounting/financial administration should not exceed more than 10 percent of the total direct cost of the project (indirect costs supported with a federally approved Indirect Cost Rate Agreement are not included within this 10 percent limit.) - iii.
-Travel for required trainings: The Travel category of the Budget Detail Worksheet should include costs to support the travel of staff to attend trainings related to human trafficking.
+Administrative costs: Administrative costs related to the salary and fringe benefits of executive-level leadership and accounting/financial administration should not exceed more than 10 percent of the total direct cost of the project (indirect costs supported with a federally approved Indirect Cost Rate Agreement are not included within this 10-percent limit.)
+Applicants must clearly demonstrate in the Budget Detail Worksheet the percent of time that each staff person will dedicate to administrative costs along with the above-mentioned key program activities.
+See Appendix B for further budget guidance. - iii.
+Data collection and action research costs: Data collection and action research activities must be included in the budget to assess if the proposed services are meeting stated goals and objectives.
+(Note: 2-7 percent of the total project budget, including match funds, must be dedicated to action research activities.)
+See pages 29 and 42 for additional information about action research and performance measures.
+See Appendix B for further budget guidance. - iv.
+Travel for required trainings: The "Travel" category of the Budget Detail Worksheet should include costs to support the travel of staff to attend trainings related to human trafficking.
 For each event requiring staff travel, applicants must break out costs associated with travel, lodging, per diem, and ground transportation.